volcengine/tosfs/docs/source/index.rst

 ``tosfs``: Pythonic file-system interface for TOS（Tinder Object Storage）
 ==========================================================================

-Filesystem Spec (``fsspec``) is a project to provide a unified pythonic interface to local, remote and embedded file systems and bytes storage.

 TOSFS builds on `Volcengine TOS Python SDK <https://github.com/volcengine/ve-tos-python-sdk>`_ to provide a convenient Python filesystem interface for `TOS <https://www.volcengine.com/docs/6349/74820>`_.